bentonow/bento-js-sdk/README.md

 bento.track("download");
 ```

-## Track Purchase (Unique Events)
+## Track Purchase (Create Unique Events)

 The following will track a purchase and increase/decrease the LTV of a customer.
+Note that the `key` stops duplicate values being tracked, this is important if you're loading this script on a thank you page and it loads multiple times.
+Cool, huh?

 ```js
 bento.track("purchase", {